mbenhamd/Deep-GONet/README.md

 # Deep GONet

-From the article entitled **Deep GONet: Self-explainable deep neural network using Gene Ontology for phenotype prediction from gene expression data**
+From the article entitled **Deep GONet: Self-explainable deep neural network based on Gene Ontology for phenotype prediction from gene expression data**

 ---